Dan-66/portfolio-project-1/README.md

     * From the Code and Animation section, select the Pages option
     * From the Source section drop-down menu, select the Main Branch
     * Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-    * The live link can be found here - https://dan-66.github.io/portfolio-project-1/
+    * The live link can be found here - [The FunderDome](https://dan-66.github.io/portfolio-project-1/)

 ## Credits